mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

         - Database name
         - Database username _(should exist and be a `SUPERUSER` [more info](https://www.postgresql.org/docs/13/sql-createrole.html))_
         - Database password
+        - Mathesar needs a database to store its own metadata like User setings.
+Have an empty database for storing data related to Mathesar.

 - If installing on Windows, you need to have [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) installed first and [Turn on wsl-2 in docker desktop](https://docs.docker.com/desktop/windows/wsl/#turn-on-docker-desktop-wsl-2)